FrostAtom/FrostAtom/README.md

 🎓 &nbsp;And also do reverse engineering of applications for Windows.\
 🌎 &nbsp;Live and study in a small town in the west of Ukraine.\
 💬 &nbsp;Feel free to reach out for advice or just for some interesting discussion.\
-✉️ &nbsp;You can write me on links below!
+✉️ &nbsp;You can write me using links below!
 I'll try to respond as soon as I can.

 ### 🛠 &nbsp;Tech Stack